 A membership ends when:

-the member resigns by delivering a written resignation to the chair of the board of the Corporation in which case such resignation shall be effective on the date specified in the resignation
+the member resigns by delivering a written resignation to the chair of the Board of the

 ARTICLE 5 - DIRECTORS

 ARTICLE 5.1 - NUMBER OF DIRECTORS